Geoff is a Director of Physiotas. He graduated with a Bachelor of Physiotherapy from La Trobe University in 2002.

 His personal interests include spending time with friends and family, as well as playing football.

-Megan completed her Bachelor of Physiotherapy with honours in 2005 and has been working in musculoskeletal physiotherapy ever since.
-Megan has a keen interest in the field of Pain Management (acute and chronic), which she developed whilst working as a physiotherapist in the United Kingdom in an occupational pain management rehabilitation setting.
-Megan is currently completing her Master’s in Pain Management at Sydney University and she contributes to various multidisciplinary pain management programs.
+Megan has 13 years experience working in musculoskeletal physiotherapy since completing her Bachelor of Physiotherapy with honours in 2005.
+She has a keen interest in the field of Pain Management (acute and chronic) which she developed whilst working as a physiotherapist in the United Kingdom in an occupational pain management rehabilitation setting.

 Renae has a Masters of Physiotherapy and a Bachelor of Exercise Science.
 Renae works at both our Devonport and Ulverstone clinics and her professional interests include musculoskeletal injuries (particularly sporting injuries) and Clinical Pilates.